mvrzan/flex-agent-did-extensions/ReadMe.md

 #### Supported Flex version

-This plugin only supports Twilio Flex v1.x.
-For Twilio Flex v2.x a rewrite of the UI is needed.
+This plugin only supports Twilio Flex v2.x.
+For Twilio Flex v1.x please check the plugin-v1 folder.
+Please note that the v1.x lacks features compared to this version.

 ## ToDo List